wwszola/MarkovTool/README.md

 [2, 0, 1, 0, 2, 0, 2, 0, 1, 0]
 [0, 1, 2, 0, 2, 2, 0, 2, 0, 2]
 ```
 The same description generates different processes.
-That happens because `my_seed` property of `Description` defaults to `None`, generating unique RNGs.
+That happens because `my_seed` property of `Markov` defaults to `None`, generating unique RNGs.
 Set this property to make sure the process behaves in repeatable manner.
 ```
 process.my_seed = 0